RoyDemeulenaere/Bio-informatics-internship-Howest/README.md

 # Bioinformatics Internship: NicheNet Analysis

-Title research project: Interactomics Analysis of Cell-Cell Communication Between Skeletal Muscle Microvascular Endothelial Cells and Myotubes.
+Title research project: In vitro interactomics of donor-derived SkMVECs and myotubes using NicheNet.

 This repository contains the assignment workflow for a NicheNet ligand activity analysis of matched donor gene count files.
 To find out how myoblasts and Skeletal Microvascular Endothelial cells (SkMVECs) interact with each other.